mmace3/RiverHerring/Analyses/estimate_mortality/README.txt

               excluding data from SERC.
 Also, new records were added in from New Hampshire where quite a few records with only length data were converted to age.

+03 June 2024 - Found mistake in code to estimate mortality.
+Files
+               with _NEW appended to their name are the updated estimates.
+               So far I have only updated the sexes combined estimates.